- Automatically with an indexing queue

 How to add numeric attributes as non-castable

-To access the configuration page for Algolia in your Magento project, go to Stores > Algolia Search > Credentials and Basic Setup > Advanced in the Admin panel.
-From there, you can specify which text fields or non-castable attributes to include under Product numeric textfield attributes that should not be converted into a numeric field by Magento.
+To access the configuration page for Algolia in your Magento project, go to Stores > Algolia Search > Credentials and Basic Setup > Advanced in the Magento Admin.
+From there, add text fields or non-castable attributes under Product numeric textfield attributes to prevent Magento from converting them into numeric fields.

 Sorting strategies